 COFA graduates Kate Britton, Elliot Bryce Foulkes and Tulleah Pearce will join the Firstdraft Board of Directors in 2014/2015.

 Firstdraft Gallery is an Artist Run Initiative that supports the development of emerging and experimental artistic practice through its programs.

 Read more about all eight Firstdraft directors here.

 As of October 2013, quality fine arts retailer The Art Scene opened their doors on the COFA campus.
 Be sure to visit their store to purchase quality and affordable art supplies or to browse their extensive offer.

 In anticipation of the new café opening in 2014, a satellite coffee cart was established in the main courtyard of the COFA campus in October 2013.
 All staff and students can now access quality coffee, sandwiches, salads and sweets.

-Anticipated to be open for business in Semester 1, this exciting new cafeteria with an improved offer will complete the retail precinct at COFA.
+Anticipated to be open for business in Semester 1, 2014, this exciting new cafeteria with an improved offering will complete the retail precinct at COFA.